Cherry Blossom 2019 Cover Sunrise

 Close up of a Cherry Blossom bloom

-DC Cherry Blossom Peak Bloom Prediction 2024
+DC Cherry Blossom Peak Bloom Prediction 2026

-2024 Peak Bloom:
+2026 Peak Bloom:

-2022 Peak Bloom:
+2025 Peak Bloom:

 Typically the cherry blossoms bloom in March or April and last for about a week.
 Peak bloom is when 70% of the blossoms have bloomed which can heavily vary because of weather conditions.
 Wind is often a large factor as it’ll blow blooms off the trees.

+Love the Cherry Blossoms?
 Make a donation to the National Mall

 Cherry Blossoms on the Tidal Basin

-Last year: the National Park Service observed peak bloom on March 23, 2023.
+Last year (2025): The National Park Service (NPS) observed peak bloom on March 28, 2025.

-By bar the best place to see cherry blossoms in Washington DC is the Tidal Basin.
+By far the best place to see cherry blossoms in Washington DC is the Tidal Basin.
 The cherry blossom trees surround the entire path around the Tidal Basin.
 This makes it great for framing up photos of the blossoms surrounding DC’s monuments.

 Washington Monument Cherry Blossoms Tidal Basin